 Firm doesn’t mean harsh.

 But by the same token, they shouldn’t be afraid of you.
 I know, this kind of goes against many old-school parenting methods.
 But instilling fear is never helpful.
+There’s a clear difference between firm and harsh.

 You may feel this is beneficial when your children are small, but as they get older – they need to know you’re there for them.